 In this clip, you can see former U.S. President Barack Obama speaking.
-Except, it’s not Obama speaking; it’s comedian Jordan Peele with old video footage of the former president doctored so that it matches what Peele is saying.
+Except, it’s not Obama speaking; it’s comedian Jordan Peele superimposed on a doctored old video footage of the former president to match what Peele is saying.

 How Did Deepfakes Start and Who Created Them?

-People started becoming aware of deepfake technology when a Reddit user named “Deepfakes” posted that he developed a machine learning (ML) algorithm that could transpose celebrity faces seamlessly onto porn videos.
+People started becoming aware of deepfake technology when a Reddit user named “Deepfakes” posted that he developed a machine learning (ML) algorithm that could transpose celebrity faces seamlessly onto adult content videos.
 Of course, he supplied samples and the thread soon became very popular, spawning its own subreddit.
-The site administrators had to shut it down but by this time the technology became well-known and available.
-Soon people were using it to create fake videos, mostly starring politicians and actors.
+The site administrators had to shut it down but by that time the technology already became well-known and widely available.
+Soon, people started using it to create fake videos, mostly starring politicians and actors.

 How Do Deepfakes Work?

-A deepfake video exploits two machine learning (ML) models.
+A deepfake video exploits two ML models.
 One model creates the forgeries from a data set of sample videos, while the other tries to detect if the video is indeed a fraud.
 When the second model can no longer tell if the video is counterfeit, the deepfake is probably believable enough as well to a human viewer.
 This technique is called “generative adversarial network (GAN).”
-You can learn more about GANs in this definition.
+You can learn more about GANs in this definition page.